gamingwithngfw/nodecrypt/README.md

 # nodecrypt
-List of urls that does not work with ssl forward decryption
+List of fqdn used by various apps and games that break when ssl decrypted